IRISMeister/iris-c-language/README.md

 - Global set/get longer than 32KB.
 - Returning value longer than 32KB.
 - Unicode handling.
-- Multi-thread in both Windows/Linux.
+- Multi-thread example in both Windows/Linux.

 Callin (callin_misc) will perform various access.
 Unicode test is using Japanese as an example.
 See log section below.
 Multi-thread Callin (callin_multithreads) will set ^callinMT global nodes from within each thread.